-J. Sick leave will be deducted based on the number of regularly scheduled work hours and will reflect adjusted summer hours when applicable.
+- J. Sick leave will be deducted based on the number of regularly scheduled work hours and will reflect adjusted summer hours when applicable. - K. As of the effective date an employee is approved for payments under the long-term disability policy provided by the district, the employee will cease to qualify to utilize sick leave.